leofavre/canivete/docs/index.md

 [`Element.getAttribute()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getAttribute),
 except that the presence of an attribute without a value will return `true` instead of an empty string, and the absence will return `false`.

-The function also treats boolean values using HTML4 syntax.
+The function also deals with boolean values using old HTML4 syntax, like `<option selected="selected">`.

 #### Parameters